 Even though you’re born with only one brain, the one you have now is much different than the one you were born with.
 How much different?
 Think about this: even before you are born, fetal development leads to the production of 250,000 cells per minute and 1.8 million new neuronal connections per second.
 With all that potential brain power, we can only begin to imagine how things progress from there.
-Let’s take a look at the stages your brain goes through as you age.
+Let’s look at the stages your brain goes through as you age.
 We’ll also discover tips on how to keep your brain as young as possible.

 The best way to preserve the baby’s brain health is for the mother to be as healthy as possible.
 This means a nutritious diet, reasonable amount of exercise, stress reduction and avoidance of tobacco and alcohol.
 The final result of fetal brain development is a true miracle — 100 billion neurons and millions of support cells all in their right place in the brain’s multiple lobes and regions.